MatheusJCastro/combine_FITScatalogs/README.md

 Here we are using a set from *Observatorio Astrofísco de Javalambre (OAJ)* and the filter used was *rSDSS*.
 More infromation at [https://oajweb.cefca.es/](https://oajweb.cefca.es/)

-**Legal Disclaimer: All data published here was previously authorized by the PI Astronomer responsible for this images.
-The author is not responsible for any unauthorized usage.
-This purpose of this tutorial is only educational.**
+**Legal Disclaimer: All data published here were previously authorized by PI Astronomer responsible for these images.
+The author is not responsible for any unauthorized use.
+The purpose of this tutorial is only educational.**

 ## Getting the Data